hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Swap backend application gateway in [azure-platform-terraform](https://github.com/hmcts/azure-platform-terraform/pull/622/files)
 - Swap active external dns deployments to route traffic to new cluster [Example PR](https://github.com/hmcts/cnp-flux-config/pull/7522/files)
 - Delete inactive cluster using Release pipeline pipeline.

+## Known issues

+### Neuvector

+1. `admission webhook "neuvector-validating-admission-webhook.neuvector.svc" denied the request:`, these alerts can be seen on `aks-neuvector-<env>` slack channels
+   - This happens when neuvector is broken.
+   - Check events and status of neuvector helm release.
+   - Delete Neuvector Helm release to see if it comes back fine.
+2. Neuvector fails to install.
+   - Check if all enforcers come up in time, they could fail to come if nodes are full.
+   - If they keep failing with race conditions, it could be due to backups being corrupt.
+   - Usually `policy.backup` and `admission_control.backup` are the ones you need to delete from Azure file share if they are corrupt.